 - Surgery if there is a bowel perforation

-For mild or moderate cases of NEC, treatment is usually effective at resolving symptoms within a few weeks.
-If surgery is required, recovery may take longer.
-Also, severe cases of NEC may require more invasive treatment, which also has risks.
+For mild or moderate cases of NEC, treatment usually controls the symptoms within a few weeks.
+If the baby needs surgery, recovery may take longer.
+It is important to mention that severe cases of NEC may require riskier and more invasive treatment.

 If your baby needs surgery, the surgeon will remove dead or damaged intestinal tissue.
 Then, the intestines can be sewn back together.
-If the intestinal damage is too severe, an ostomy bag may be required.
+If the intestinal damage is too severe, the baby may need an ostomy bag.
 An ostomy is an opening into the abdomen that allows stool to safely exit the body.
-Ostomy’s are generally temporary until the intestines are healed and the opening can be closed.
+Ostomies are generally temporary until the intestines heal and the opening can be closed.

 When NEC is diagnosed and treated immediately, the prognosis for babies is generally very good.
 Most babies recover fully without any additional health problems.
-Of course, there are possible long-term complications of NEC, such as narrowing of the intestines, but those are very dependent on the severity of NEC and the baby’s response to treatment.
+There could still be possible long-term complications of NEC, such as narrowing of the intestines.
+However, this depends on the severity of the disease, and the baby’s response to treatment.

 It is totally normal and reasonable for you to be worried about your baby’s health if they have NEC.
 What is most important is that you understand the disease and how to manage it.
 The best thing you can do for your baby is to report any symptoms or concerns to your doctor right away.

 Also, whenever possible, feed your baby breast milk.
 If you are unable to breastfeed, consider using a donor milk program through your hospital.
 A strict breast milk diet reduces the risk of NEC substantially.